hazelcast/hazelcast-csharp-client/doc/dev/doc/sql.md

 ### Sorting

 You can use the standard SQL clauses ORDER BY, LIMIT, and OFFSET to sort and limit the result set.
 In order to do so, you need server configuration.
-See [IMDG docs](https://docs.hazelcast.com/imdg/4.2/sql/select-statement.html#sorting) for more.
+See [Hazelcast docs](https://docs.hazelcast.com/hazelcast/5.0/query/indexing-maps) for more.

 ### Unsupported Features